 He served for 14 years in the Suffolk County (Mass.)
 Sheriff’s department – working in policing, corrections, and the courts – which he says shaped his approach to teaching, research, and training of police commanders and officers.

-As director of the University’s Center for Advanced Policing, Dr. Boyd is working to build the center into a national resource for professional development, with a central focus on building levels of empathy and cultural competence among police leaders and officers.
-He’s reaching out to commanders, chiefs, and police leadership around the region and the country to determine what their departments’ training needs are and is developing interactive professional development that include with real-life scenarios and role playing.
+As the former director of the University’s Center for Advanced Policing, Dr. Boyd built the center into a national resource for professional development, with a central focus on building levels of empathy and cultural competence among police leaders and officers.
+He reached out to commanders, chiefs, and police leadership around the region and the country to determine what their departments’ training needs are, and he developed interactive professional development with real-life scenarios and role playing.

 A former president of the Academy of Criminal Justice Science and a life member of the National Organization of Black Law Enforcement Executives (NOBLE), Dr. Boyd has appeared on local, regional, and national media outlets to discuss policing in the aftermath of high-profile cases, including shootings in Baton Rouge, Dallas, and Ferguson, Missouri.
 In 2019, he led a study addressing issues of racism, bias, and police and community relations at Yale University after a white graduate student called the police to report a black graduate student who was asleep in a residence hall common room.